-Returns The list is sorted by timestamp.
-Each tuple has the timestamp as a first element, and a list of images sorted by frequency and then stokes as the second element.
+- Returns List of tuples.
+The list is sorted by timestamp.
+Each tuple has the timestamp as a first element, and a list of images sorted by frequency and then stokes as the second element. - Return type list tkp.steps.misc.load_job_config(pipe_config)